-This course will cover the concepts and principles of the multi-user, multi-tasking UNIX operating system.
+This course will cover the concepts and principles related to scripting for the multi-user, multi-tasking UNIX operating system and its utilities.
 Students will complete projects in UNIX ranging from using simple commands to writing shell scripts automating repetitive tasks.
 3 hrs. lecture/wk.